miraland-labs/miraland/docs/src/developing/guides/compressed-nfts.md

 together in a deterministic way to compute the "root hash".
 Therefore, allowing for cryptographic validation of an asset within the merkle tree.

-**NOTE:** While each of these hash values resemble a Solana Account's [address/public key](../../terminology.md#public-key-pubkey), they are not addresses.
+**NOTE:** While each of these hash values resemble a Miraland Account's [address/public key](../../terminology.md#public-key-pubkey), they are not addresses.